Free Drone Imagery

 Drones are becoming increasingly popular in industries across the globe.
 Their ability to collect data from the sky is helpful in a wide range of applications from engineering to agriculture.

 Fortunately, there are now several free drone imagery platforms that help GIS users easily access and analyze the UAV imagery we need.

 If you’re looking to get your hands on free drone sample data, check out these 3 online data platforms.
 Each one can provide you with high-resolution images, 3D models, and a wealth of ground information.

 1. Open Aerial Map

-Open Aerial Map (OAM) is an open-source, community-driven mapping project that curates aerial imagery from a variety of sources and locations.
-All images are made available through the OAM platform, which serves as a repository for new and existing aerial imagery.
+Open Aerial Map (OAM) is a community-driven mapping project that curates aerial imagery from a variety of sources and locations.
+All images are made available through the OAM platform, which serves as a repository for new and existing drone imagery.

-The Open Aerial Map project was first launched in 2017 by a group of volunteers and developers who wanted to make aerial imagery more accessible to the public.
-Since then, OAM has grown to become one of the leading open-source mapping projects in the world.
+The Open Aerial Map project was first launched in 2017 by a group of volunteers and developers.
+Since then, OAM has grown to become one of the leading open source mapping projects in the world.

 You’ll notice the platform is designed to be user-friendly and easy to navigate.
-This makes it ideal for both novice and experienced users alike.
-In addition, the platform also provides detailed information about the provider, sensor, resolution, file size, location, and more.
+This makes it ideal for both novice and experienced users.
+OAM also provides information about the provider, sensor, resolution, file size, location, and more.